We used natural language processing to uncover the clues that pointed to a rogue journalist’s history of submitting fake news

 Juan Moreno, the whistleblower who discovered Relotius' fraud, wrote a tell-all book about the Relotius Affair, titled A Thousand Lines of Lies (Tausend Zeilen Lüge).
 The book is a fascinating exposé of the world of print journalism in the digital age as well as a first hand account of how Relotius' system unravelled.

-Ironically in 2019 Relotius started legal proceedings against Moreno for alleged falsehoods in the book, which are ongoing at the time of writing.
+In 2019, Relotius started legal proceedings against Moreno for alleged falsehoods in the book.

 Juan Moreno, Tausend Zeilen Lüge: Das System Relotius und der deutsche Journalismus (A thousand lines of lies: the Relotius system and what it means for German journalism) (2019).
 Tells the story of the Relotius scandal and the growing problem of fake news in journalism.

 Claas Relotius, Bürgerwehr gegen Flüchtlinge: Jaegers Grenze (Militia against refugees: Jaeger’s Border), and all other Claas Relotius texts, Der Spiegel (2018).

 Philip Oltermann, The inside story of Germany’s biggest scandal since the Hitler diaries, The Guardian (2019).